maxludden/supergene-v2/books/book03/md/chapter-0992.md

 Han Sen must have known there to be something special with the ring a long time ago.
 To test her faithfulness, and whether or not the ring was a worthy item for the taking, he pranked her.

-“*sshole! *sshole father! *sshole daughter!”
+“*sshole! asshole father! asshole daughter!”
 Moment Queen’s mind was an inferno of raging hatred, particularly so when she realized she had been tricked by a baby.

 Han Sen took the ring.
 He didn’t know what good it would do him, if any, but if Moment Queen wanted it that badly, then he knew he’d be better off with it.